Canon 1D Mark IV vs Leica Q Typ 116

 Review summary: Canon 1D Mark IV vs Leica Q Typ 116

-Arguments in favor of the Canon EOS-1D Mark IV:
+Advantages of the Canon EOS-1D Mark IV:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.